tommasomarchionni/homebridge-openHAB/README.md

     * use "MotionSensorItem" for Motion Sensor.
 * "skipItem" - set to true if you want avoid to load the item in Homekit catalog, default is false,
 * "itemSubType" - use only with itemType=ThermostatItem, defines the type of openHAB item associated to ThermostatItem:
+    * use "CurrentTemperatureCItem" for openHAB item with current temperature value in Celsius,
-    * use "CurrentTemperatureItem" for openHAB item with current temperature value,
+    * use "CurrentTemperatureFItem" for openHAB item with current temperature value in Fahrenheit,
+    * use "TargetTemperatureCItem" for openHAB item with target temperature value in Celsius,
-    * use "TargetTemperatureItem" for openHAB item with target temperature value.
+    * use "TargetTemperatureFItem" for openHAB item with target temperature value in Fahrenheit,
+    * use "CurrentRelativeHumidityItem" for openHAB item with humidity value.
 * "itemUniqueAggregationId" - use only with itemType=ThermostatItem, defines which item are associated with a Thermostat, use the same integer value for the same thermostat.

 Configuration sample: